spyder-ide/spyder-docs/doc/onlinehelp.rst

 Online Help
 ###########

-The **Online Help** plugin provides an internal web browser to explore dynamically generated Python documentation on installed module, including your own modules (this documentation is provided by a pydoc server running in background).
+The **Online Help** pane provides a built-in web browser to explore dynamically generated Python documentation on installed modules—including your own—rendered by a ``pydoc`` server running in the background.

 .. image:: images/online_help/online_help_standard.png
    :width: 570px